Climate Change & Improving Livelihoods

 Protection of forests – wood markets, stoves & surveillance

-1) Village wood markets so that sustainable timber is sold in a way that is controlled and retains profits locally
+A village wood market is where sustainable timber is sold in a way that is controlled and which retains profits locally.

 Training in sustainable forestry